codecowboydotio/codecowboy/content/automation/terraform-scaffold-api-lambda.md

     API_KEY = "XXXXXXXXXXXXXXXXX"
 ```

+This includes defining the endpoint address and any API key that you may need to talk to that endpoint.
+In my case, I am using httpbin as a way to demonstrate how this integration works.

+The next piece of code takes the inputs and sends the response as a POST request to the endpoint that was defined in our variable above.

+Note that I am setting the content type as part of the request.
+This is set as an object, so that any other headers that are required to be passed (such as API key) can be passed easily.
+The POST request includes the headers object.

 ```Python
     # sending post request and saving response as response object
     # inside lambda we need to encode the data object as json before sending